Home ยป home improvement ยป 11 Steps To Prepare A Room For Painting

 sanding patch and primer smooth to prep for painting walls

-Once the patched areas are dry sand them flush with the wall using an electric sander, sanding block, or a sheet of sandpaper.
+Once the patched areas were dry we sanded them flush with the wall using an electric sander.
+You can also use a sanding block or a sheet of sandpaper.
+Also sand any bumps or rough areas on the wall.

 6. Remove ceiling light or glass cover.

-Removing the light fixture makes it much easier to paint the ceiling plus you don’t have to worry about taping the fixture or getting paint on it.
+Removing the light fixture makes it much easier to paint the ceiling, plus you donโ€™t have to worry about taping the fixture or getting paint on it.

 Prepare A Bedroom For Painting

-We planned to install a ceiling fan and we removed the original light fixture.
-The fixture was a recessed box and as you can see it was very big.
+We planned to install a ceiling fan so we removed the original light fixture.
+The fixture was a recessed box, and as you can see, it left a really big hole.
+We might have a problem installing that ceiling fan.
+More on that later.

 7. Cover the floors from wall to wall.